Updated in 2025-02

 and --no-whole-archive

-The .a after the --whole-archive
+The .a after the --whole-archive option will be treated

 as .o without lazy semantics.
-If a.a
+If a.a contains

-ld --whole-archive a.a --no-whole-archive
+ld --whole-archive a.a --no-whole-archive has the same

-effect as ld b.o c.o
+effect as ld b.o c.o.

---push-state
+--push-state and

 --pop-state